Andersonrmm/Basics-of-Coding-projects/README.md

 - Firstly, you have to choose a subject
 - Secondly, after inputing the number of your subject, the first question will be displayed

-Choose Subject:
+       Choose Subject
        1. Maths
        2. Science
        3. History
        4. Economics

-Please enter the number of your subject here: 4
+       Please enter the number of your subject here:4
 ___________________________________________________________________________________

       Inquiry 1: What happens if the price floor is set higher than the equilibrium price?
       1. Scarcity
       2. Stability
       3. Surpluses
       4. None of the precending

-Please enter the number of your response here: 3
+      Please enter the number of your response here:

 ___________________________________________________________________________________

-- Thidly, after all questions are answered, the final score will be display, with a personalised message according to your socre, *example:*
+- Thidly, after all questions are answered, the final score will be display, with a personalised message according to your socre, *example*:

        Congrats you scored the HIGHEST!!!
        Your final result was: 5/5.